© 1991-2010 Jerry Emanuelson

 DHEA (dehydroepiandrosterone) also often lowers LDL and raises HDL, but this does not work for everyone.

-For those with who require a cholesterol-lowering drug, lovastatin and simvastatin are very effective (as are the other "statin" drugs), but it is mandatory to take at least 60 mg. of coenzyme Q-10 daily since all statin drugs block the liver's production of coenzyme Q-10.
+For those with who require a cholesterol-lowering drug, lovastatin, simvastatin and pravastatin are very effective (as are the other "statin" drugs), but it is mandatory to take at least 60 mg. of coenzyme Q-10 daily since all statin drugs lower the liver's production of coenzyme Q-10.
 Coenzyme Q-10 is a substance essential for proper muscle functioning, especially functioning of the heart muscle.
 The 60 mg. coenzyme Q-10 is a minimum dose: 100 mg. to 120 mg. is a better dose.
 (Doses of coenzyme Q-10 larger than 200 mg. should only be taken under medical supervision.)
 Simvastatin has become an inexpensive and popular statin medicine since it became available as a generic (although prices vary widely).
 Statin drugs probably are much more important for their ability to reduce inflammation (as measured by C-reactive protein) than for their ability to normalize cholesterol.
 DNA tests are available that will tell you if you are likely to benefit from statins and, more importantly, if you are likely to experience any serious adverse effects from taking statin medicines.
 A SNP (DNA variant) called rs4149056 is especially important in determining serious adverse effects from using statin medications.

 Red yeast rice extract is a nutritional supplement that contains several statin compounds, most notably lovastatin (which is often called monacolin-K when it occurs in red yeast rice extract).
 The monacolin-K component of red yeast rice extract is identical to the prescription medicine lovastatin.
 In addition to lovastatin and other statins, red yeast rice extract contains a number of other compounds that may interact with common medications.
 This makes the standardization and quality control of red yeast rice extract extremely difficult because of the number of different substances that must be continuously monitored by the manufacturer.

 Many people, myself included, who have no "medical need" for a statin drug take a low dose of simvastatin because of its potential for reducing the risk of cardiovascular disease and certain types of cancer in normal healthy people.
-Many healthy physicians also take a statin drug because of its potential benefits in the prevention of cardiovascular disease and cancer.
+Many healthy physicians also take a statin drug because of its potential benefits in the prevention of cardiovascular disease and many types of cancer.
 Anyone considering the use of simvastatin (or one of the other statin drugs) for only preventive use must remember to take a daily coenzyme Q-10 supplement and should strongly consider having a DNA test for the well-known DNA variants that can indicate a high risk of problems with taking statins.
 (I knew my relevant DNA variants for more than a year before I started on a very low dose statin.)

 Many people taking a cholesterol-lowering drug would find inositol hexanicotinate and pharmaceutical-grade fish oils to be safer and just as effective, but they should not make the switch except under a physician's supervision and with regular blood chemistry tests.
 It is prudent to take supplementary coenzyme Q-10.
 Like fish oil supplements, statin medicines may have significant health benefits beyond their effects on cardiovascular disease.

 An average intake of about one ounce of alcohol per day in men, or 1/4 ounce per day in women, will raise HDL levels.
 Even though a little alcohol is good for most people, a little more than this amount can produce very adverse consequences.
 The differences between the optimal amount for men and women are more than just a matter of differences in average body weight.
 Men and women metabolize alcohol very differently.
-For example, the optimal alcohol intake for the average man will increase the breast cancer risk for the average woman.
+For example, the optimal alcohol intake for the average man will substantially increase the breast cancer risk for the average woman.
 If the alcohol is consumed in the form of red wine, the polyphenols in the red wine will raise the body's level of natural antioxidants.
 Green tea contains similar polyphenols.

 Regular exercise and maintenance of normal body weight is very important to maintaining low LDL/HDL ratios.
 Vigorous aerobic exercise (especially running) is the best method of increasing HDL levels.